Suva Viti Levu, Fiji Travel Guide

 Hot springs and thermal mud pools can be not prevalent directly within Suva.
 These environmental therapy options are more commonly found on the drier western side of Viti Levu, as an example, the Sabeto Hot Springs and Mud Pool near Nadi.

-Suva does not have traditional beach clubs, as its coastline within the city is not characterized by swimming beaches.
+Suva does not have traditional beach clubs, as its coastline within the city is not identified by swimming beaches.
 Hotels with swimming pools are the main option for swimming, lounging, and relaxation within the city.
-Many mid-range and luxury hotels present inviting the areas around the pool for guests.
+Many mid-range and luxury hotels present inviting pool areas for guests.

 Hotel spas offer a range of relaxing treatments, including traditional Fijian massage.

-Many hotels in Suva feature inviting pool decks for visitors to swim and relax.
+Many hotels in Suva feature inviting pool decks for clients to swim and relax.

 Suva has a lively nightlife and entertainment scene, especially in its city center, catering to a mix of residents, expats, and tourists.